 These coalesce to form larger lymphatic channels, which course through numerous lymph nodes on their way to join the venous circulation near the subclavian vein – internal jugular vein junction bilaterally.

-Skin has specialized structures are present in the skin to detect various stimuli.
+The skin has specialized structures to detect various stimuli.

-- Merkel cells of the epidermis detect light touch.
+- Merkel cells of the epidermis which detect light touch.

 - Meissner corpuscles also detect light touch.
 These are found in the dermal papillae and are most concentrated in the fingertips.